 Just say NO to stamps!
 And Hola to e-invitations

-Taking the plunge to doing all of your birthday planning online not only gives you the speed of delivery, it also gives you the comfort of knowing that you guests have received your invitation.
-Sending Thank You notes becomes a joy not a chore when you personalize them with photos from the party with a press of the “send” button.
-No emissions, no paper cuts and no searching for mailing addresses required.
+Taking the plunge to do all of your birthdays planning online not only gives you the speed of delivery, but it also gives you the comfort of knowing that your guests have received your invitation.
+Sending Thank You notes becomes a joy, not a chore when you personalize them with photos from the party with a press of the “send” button.
+No emissions, no paper cuts, and no searching for mailing addresses required.

 There’s no place like home.

 Dorothy said it best when she tapped her heels three times… Bringing your birthday party into your home allows you to reduce the need to use paper goods and disposable decorations.
-Setting your table with your own dishes, cutlery and glasses not only makes the party feel special, it helps keep the green bin from over-flowing.
+Setting your table with your own dishes, cutlery, and glasses not only makes the party feel special, but it also helps keep the green bin from over-flowing.
 Collect flowers or rocks from the garden to make place card settings extra special.
+Or you could set up the whole party in the garden with the help of some tables and chairs from firms like Gardenfurniture.co.uk.
 (ED’s Note: The cover photo is of Panther’s second birthday party in Central Park.
-From April to October, an outdoor party in the East Coast is totally doable!
-It was crudites, cake, and a few party hats that we passed on to friends about to have their own kids birthday party once we were done.
+From April to October, an outdoor party on the East Coast is totally doable!
+It was crudites, cake, and a few party hats that we passed on to friends about to have their own kids’ birthday party once we were done.
 Who needs decor when the park is full of trees, flowers, and colorful people?
 And the kids couldn’t have been happier.
-Consider bringing your own ride on toys from home, balls, baseball bats, etc to make it easier on the other parents.)
+Consider bringing your own ride-on toys from home, balls, baseball bats, etc to make it easier on the other parents.)

 Work smarter not harder.